Balaji-Ramasubramanian/wikipedia_rest_client/README.md

 # WikipediaRestClient

-wikipedia_rest_client is a ruby gem to ease your usage of Wikipedia REST API.
-You can find the Wikipedia REST API here.
+wikipedia_rest_client is a ruby gem to ease your usage of the Wikipedia REST API.
+You can find the Wikipedia REST API [here](https://en.wikipedia.org/api/rest_v1/#/).
-By using this gem we can,
+By using this gem we can get the following,
-- Get the Wikipedia page contents for a given topic
+- Wikipedia page details for a given topic.
-- Featured article
+- Featured article.
 - Picture of the day.

 ## Installation